dcsil/CSC491/presentations/best_practices_tech.md

 # What are best practices?

 There are so many opinions on this topic that none of them are right.
-This lecture will cover some pro-tips on how to naviate this field
+This lecture will cover some pro-tips on how to navigate this field

 ---